Video by John Dakin

 The opportunity for making money from smuggling was great and provided the perfect venue for “free traders” to operate in.

-Come and meet Wimborne’s famous, or infamous, smuggler and find out about his life and adventures!
-Discover about smuggling gin, silk, lace and tea and all dressed in Georgian smock clothing.
+Wimborne’s famous, or infamous, smuggler made an appearance out about his life and adventures!
+Audiences could discover about smuggling gin, silk, lace and tea and all dressed in Georgian smock clothing.

-Come and meet his crew at the Smuggling Boat a 27ft long Georgian Smuggling Boat will take centre stage on the Square, the boat would have been used to ferry smugglers, like Isaac Gulliver, and his supplies from ship to shore to gain access to the small coves on the Dorset coastline and avoid detection by the Royal Navy and Customs & Exercise men.
+The Smuggling Boat on display was a 27ft long Georgian Smuggling Boat which took centre stage on the Square, the boat would have been used to ferry smugglers, like Isaac Gulliver, and his supplies from ship to shore to gain access to the small coves on the Dorset coastline and avoid detection by the Royal Navy and Customs & Exercise men.

-There will be interactive displays, talks and demonstrations with the smuggling crew on hand throughout the day to tell you all about navigation, seafaring, sea-cooking, net and rope making, trade and life on board ship during the period.
+There were interactive displays, talks and demonstrations with the smuggling crew on hand throughout the day to tell you all about navigation, seafaring, sea-cooking, net and rope making, trade and life on board ship during the period.

-Children’s Pirate Cannon Game 10 – 5 p.m. each day – children can fire a mock cannon and learn all about the role of smugglers!
+Children’s Pirate Cannon Game children kept Isaac Gulliver playing with a mock cannon and learnt all about the role of smugglers!
 Great fun and no loud bangs!

 The Minster Green Programme

 Punch and Judy, but as you have never seen them before.
-Mr Punch is confronted by the Duke of Wellington who proposes to enlist him into his army to fight against Napoleon!
+Mr Punch was confronted by the Duke of Wellington who proposes to enlist him into his army to fight against Napoleon!
 Bring a blanket and enjoy the show.
+Children packed out the Minster Green throughout the weekend enjoying Mr Punch’s antics.

-Have a go at a traditional game played during Georgian times– play with ball and cup, quoits, peg dolls and hobby horses, and discover nine mans morris and post-mills!
+Children were able to try out traditional game played during Georgian times– play with ball and cup, quoits, peg dolls and hobby horses, and discover nine mans morris and post-mills and explore the Museum kitchens and make some Georgian food.

 The Museum of East Dorset Programme

-The Museum will be open and entry will be free, so this is a great opportunity to come and see the amazing transformation that has taken place at the Museum of East Dorset (formerly Priest’s House).
-The Cafe will also be open where you can enjoy refreshments in the beautiful Gardens.
+The Museum was open and had free entry all weekend, with a great opportunity see the amazing transformation that has taken place at the Museum of East Dorset.

 Learn about health and disease from our Georgian Surgeon, demonstrations will show how wounds and diseases were treated, using traditional methods and practices of the period.
 Discover blood letting – great fun for all the family!

-We have a local Doctor and Surgeon in the gardens – Dr Coffin who will be available throughout the weekend to answer more gruesome question about medicine during Georgian times.
+local Wimborne Doctor and Surgeon demonstrated in the Museum gardens – Dr Coffin enthralled audiences throughout the weekend to answer gruesome question about medicine during Georgian times.

 How did people while away their time in Georgian days?
-Come along and find out what card games were fashionable, what stitching ladies did and more.
+Visitors could find out what card games were fashionable, about the stitching ladies did, the secret language of fans and more.

 How much did tea cost, how was it sold and what was the etiquette for making, serving and drinking?
-A fascinating demonstration of this time-honoured tradition in the Georgian era.
+Fascinating demonstrations of this time-honoured tradition in the Georgian era was made throughout the weekend in the setting of Allendale House a Georgian Manor House built by Charles Castleman.

 Learn about Georgian recipes learn about the ingredients and who would have enjoyed the treats on offer.

-Join the Mannered Mob at 3pm each day for a fashion show with a difference as they parade the fashion’s of the Georgian era.
+We had two fashion shows with a difference as they parade the fashion’s of the Georgian era.
 Seating is limited for this free event, so to ensure your place please register using the links below.

 Allendale Centre Programme